minvee/dictionary-generator/README.md

 Passwords are saved to **dictionary.txt**, with the goal of creating a comprehensive password list for security testing.

 The script is designed to generate only 1 million passwords.
-This limitation helps prevent overwhelming the your device, in addition to the implementation of parallel processing.
+This limitation helps prevent overwhelming your device, in addition to the implementation of parallel processing.
 Note that it is only intended for testing purposes.